 The website for double-Michelin-starred Norwegian restaurant Maaemo uses minimalism to create a sense of class.
 The visual treatment is perfect for storytelling, as the site demonstrates with HD photos of dishes being created.

-This black-and-white colour scheme and conformity of typography of this promotional site for sci-fi thriller Ex Machina keep the focus on the text – an interactive conversation with the film's star, the robot Ava.
+This black-and-white colour scheme and conformity of typography of this promotional site for sci-fi thriller Ex Machina keep the focus on the text – an interactive conversation with the film's star, the AI robot Ava.

 Like this?
 Read these!